-Computerized control systems lie at the foundation of almost every manufacturing industry.
-Through amazingly complex structures of electronic and mechanical hardware, computer software, engineering controls and more, instrumentation technicians can monitor, adjust and regulate virtually every industrial process.
+They say those who keep our nation's industries running can pretty much write their own job ticket.
+That's particularly true for instrumentation specialists, whose main function is to manage and maintain the computerized control systems that lie at the heart of almost every manufacturing industry.
+Through amazingly complex structures of electronic and mechanical hardware, computer software, engineering controls and more, instrumentation technicians monitor, adjust and regulate virtually every industrial process.